Affordable Housing Programs Affordable Housing Programs Affordable Housing Programs

 There are several types of inspections conducted during the course of a unit's participation in the HCVP as outlined below:

-The current Housing Quality Standards inspection requirements will be transitioning on January 1, 2025 to the National Standard for the Physical Inspection of Real Estate (NSPIRE).
+Housing Quality Standards inspection requirements transitioned on January 1, 2025 to the National Standard for the Physical Inspection of Real Estate (NSPIRE).
 To learn more about the NSPIRE requirements for your rental property, please click HERE.

 IMPORTANT INFORMATION